Description of First Year Exploration Seminars

-Freshman Seminars are small seminar classes taught by senior faculty from across the University.
-Freshman Seminars aim to include a wide range of topics relevant to the pursuit of a comprehensive liberal arts education.
+These seminars are small seminar classes taught by senior faculty from across the university.
+They aim to include a wide range of topics relevant to the pursuit of a comprehensive liberal arts education.
 Seminar topics may introduce a particular discipline or new area of study, explore an area of professional interest, or provide insight on contemporary issues.

 Benefits of Enrollment

-Freshman Seminars offer enrolled students the opportunity to learn from some of UC Santa Barbara's best faculty in a small course limited to just twenty students.
+First year exploration seminars offer enrolled students the opportunity to learn from some of UC Santa Barbara's best faculty in a small course limited to just twenty students.
 Seminars provide an excellent way for students to connect with senior faculty early in their undergraduate careers.
-Senior faculty volunteer to teach Freshman Seminars, and design courses based upon their research and current events.
+Senior faculty volunteer to teach freshman seminars, and design courses based upon their research and current events.

-Seminars equate with ten hours of work per academic quarter, which gives students the opportunity to explore various liberal arts topics in an intimate setting with a manageable workload.
+Seminars give students the opportunity to explore various liberal arts topics in an intimate setting with a manageable workload.

 Guidelines for Enrollment